 The block on the south side of Beacon between Arlington and Berkeley is 596 feet in length and 112 feet from Beacon to Alley 421.

-All of the land on the south side of Beacon between Arlington and Berkeley was sold at the Commonwealth’s August 1, 1857, public sale to William Warren Goddard and T. Bigelow Lawrence.
-They took title to the property that same day.
+The Commonwealth sold all of the land on the south side of Beacon between Arlington and Berkeley in a privately negotiated sale on August 1, 1857, to William Warren Goddard and T. Bigelow Lawrence.

 William Goddard and his wife, Harriot Miller (Erving) Goddard, lived at 99 Beacon and later at 291 Marlborough.
 He was a ship builder and merchant.